deepakmalpani/node-express-course/README.md

 ## Description

 This is a reference for the NodeJS and Express intro tutorial.
-You will be pushing code into this repository.
-Each branch shows what your code should look like (if you get stuck).
+It has basic functionality used to demonstrate GET and POST requests and middleware uses.
 ## Setup

 1. Download or clone this repo